jammesop007/clever-cloud-python-mirror-bot/README.md

 # What's the problem with this repo?
 1. Leeching from mega.nz will make the bot **stuck and die**, don't ever do that.
 But it seems that I don't know how to remove the mega support.
 If you know how to do it, please let me know.
 If you happened to kill your bot because of mega links, restart your app from Clever Cloud (your account must be still connected to the repo's GitHub account)
 2. If you faced an error while deploying, your email may be flooded with deployment error notification from Clever Cloud.
 I don't know why but the best solution is use temp mail or if you're using your personal email, delete your Clever Cloud account and make a new account with temp mail.
-3. The bot will be easily die, bear with it.
+3. The bot will be easily die if you exceeded the RAM and CPU usage.
 Always ready to restart your app from Clever Cloud.
 Don't forget to disable zero downtime deployment, it causes some error when restarting.
 4. If you found another problem, please let me know, you can also contact me **@katarina_claes** in Telegram.
 But I'm not good at coding, so try to solve it by yourself first.

 # How to deploy this?